nuwani-palihawadana/smimodel_paper/README.md

 # smimodel_paper
 Sparse Multiple Index Models for High-dimensional Nonparametric Forecasting.

-(A draft submitted to ISF 2024.)
+Comment: Please add some introductions to the files included in the repo.
+You can refer to https://github.com/xqnwang/hfs.